DataDog/browser-sdk/README.md

 ## The `logs` bundle

 It contains everything needed to send logs.
-When loaded, it exposes a `window.Datadog` that contains all the public APIs.
+When loaded, it exposes a `window.DD_LOGS` that contains all the public APIs.

 ### Typical use